-- If fruit juice is offered dilute one part juice to one part water and only offer in an open or free flowing lidded cup
+- If fruit juice is offered dilute one-part juice to one-part water and only offer in an open or free flowing lidded cup

 - Low sugar / no added sugar / sugar free drinks although these have less sugar they contain citric acid which is equally harmful to children’s teeth.

-To find an NHS dentist visit
+- How to find an NHS dentist

-The UK’s largest and longest-running campaign to promote good oral health.
+- National Smile Month: The UK’s largest and longest-running campaign to promote good oral health.